Type.GetType Method (String, Func(Of AssemblyName, Assembly), Func(Of Assembly, String, Boolean, Type), Boolean, Boolean)

 If the AssemblyName that is passed to assemblyResolver is a partial name, one or more of its parts are null.
 For example, if it has no version, the Version property is null.
 If the Version property, the CultureInfo property, and the GetPublicKeyToken method all return null, then only the simple name of the assembly was supplied.
 The assemblyResolver method can use or ignore all parts of the assembly name.

 The effects of different assembly resolution options are displayed as a table in the Mixed Name Resolution section, for simple and assembly-qualified type names.

 If typeName does not specify an assembly name, typeResolver is always called.
 If typeName specifies an assembly name, typeResolver is called only when the assembly name is successfully resolved.
-If assemblyResolver or standard assembly probing returns Nothing, typeResolver is not called.
+If assemblyResolver or standard assembly probing returns null, typeResolver is not called.

 The typeResolver method receives three arguments:

 The assembly to search or null if typeName does not contain an assembly name.